11 Easy Bathroom Safety Tips For Seniors

 Types of Bathroom Hazards: Different Unforeseen Hazards in the Bathroom

 There are several hazards in a bathroom for the elderly.
-With so much plumbing, humidity, and water vapour inside, a bathroom is replete with unexpected hazards.
+With so much plumbing, humidity, and water vapor inside, a bathroom is replete with unexpected hazards.

 According to the HSE Information Sheet, if the temperature of water used for bathing or showering is above 44°C (111.2°F), the risk of serious injury or even fatality is increased manifold.
 Take care to set the thermostat to a safe level.
 You can save on energy costs, as well.